Ex-classmates recall Safeway gunman as angry, liked to fight

 Bend is a city of about 97,000 approximately 160 miles (257 kilometers) southeast of Portland, Oregon.

-Associated Press reporters Claire Rush in Portland; Freida Frisaro in Fort Lauderdale, Florida; and AP Researcher Jennifer Farrar in New York contributed to this report.
+Associated Press reporters Freida Frisaro in Fort Lauderdale, Florida and AP Researcher Jennifer Farrar in New York contributed to this report.

 Follow Gillian Flaccus on Twitter at http://www.twitter.com/gflaccus